malikmouhiidine/go-search/README.md

 pip install requests
 ```

-Using python package google we can get result of google search from python script.
-We can get link of first n search results.
+Using the python package "google" we can get results from google search engine, With this python script you can get links of first n search results.

 ![guide](./guide.gif)